 At the end-of-life care stage, occupational therapy values client-centered approaches that include customizing interventions to adapt to the client’s changing goals and varying needs.
 OT's "advocate for clients to die with dignity, free of pain, surrounded by their loved ones, in a setting of their choice".
 This therapy can help by supporting and educating clients, as well as you and any other assisting healthcare professionals, about the importance of continuous engagement in activities that your family member values.
 This can also help address daily activities and any stress or anxiety your loved one may be feeling.

-There are many ways in which occupational therapy can be advantageous to your loved one by finding both physical and mental health solutions.Visit Right at Home's Nursing & Therapy page to get in contact with someone about starting occupational therapy; and to learn more about Occupational Therapy check out the Canadian Association of Occupational Therapists.
+There are many ways in which occupational therapy can be advantageous to your loved one by finding both physical and mental health solutions.Visit Right at Home's Nursing & Therapy page to find an occupational therapist near you; and to learn more about Occupational Therapy check out the Manitoba Society of Occupational Therapists, as well as the Canadian Association of Occupational Therapists.